 * Shake vigorously for 30 seconds

 If it is shredded or beginning to dissolve, you know it is safe for your marine system.
 You can also leave the TP in the jar overnight and see if it has dissolved.
-For an example of non-marine friendly paper, try this same test with a Kleenex.
+For an example of a non-marine-friendly paper, try this same test with a Kleenex.
 It remains intact and looks like one mushy glob just waiting to clog your marine head!

 While most toilet tissues these days are biodegradable, you may want to consider using 100 percent post-consumer recycled toilet paper so more trees do not have to be cut down.
 Choosing a non-bleached version won’t make a difference to the effectiveness, but will prevent the waste from leaching dioxin into the environment after you dump it.

-We spend enough money on marine specific products so why spend more on TP?
-Well, according to Seventh Generation, if every household in the U.S. (couldn’t find a Canadian study) could replace just one roll of 500-sheet virgin fiber bathroom tissue with a 100% recycled one, we could save 448,000 trees, over 1 million cubic feet of landfill space and 161 million gallons of water, a year’s supply for 1,270 families of four!
+We spend enough money on marine-specific products, so why spend more on TP?
+Well, according to Seventh Generation, if every household in the U.S. (couldn’t find a Canadian study) could replace just one roll of 500-sheet virgin fibre bathroom tissue with a 100% recycled one, we could save 448,000 trees, over 1 million cubic feet of landfill space and 161 million gallons of water, a year’s supply for 1,270 families of four!

-Out of curiousity, I grabbed a roll of our Costco Kirkland Signature Embossed Toilet Paper which is 2-ply, septic system safe but not made with recycled materials for the test.
-I threw it in the jar, gave it a shake and wouldn’t you know it, It dissolved really quickly.
+Out of curiosity, I grabbed a roll of our Costco Kirkland Signature Embossed Toilet Paper which is a 2-ply, septic system safe but not made with recycled materials for the test.
+I threw it in the jar, gave it a shake, and wouldn’t you know it; it dissolved really quickly.

 Greenpeace lists the best toilet papers for the environment, many of which come in one-ply, 100 percent recycled versions that are septic safe, including Seventh Generation and April Soft.
 For more environmental ratings on toilet paper, check the Natural Resources Defense Council ratings.